Viljandi JK Tulevik: Tulevik's revival and prime years (1992–2010)

+Recent history (2011–present)

 In 2011, Tulevik ended their affiliation with Flora.
 As a result, the newly formed FC Viljandi took their place in the Meistriliiga and Tulevik were relegated to the II liiga.
 In January 2013, Aivar Lillevere returned to the club as manager.
 Tulevik finished the 2014 Esiliiga in fifth place and defeated Lokomotiv 1–1 on aggregate on away goal in the promotion play-offs, thus earning promotion to the Meistriliiga.
 The team's stay in the top division proved short-lived as the club finished the 2015 season in last place and were relegated.
 Tulevik won the 2016 Esiliiga and were once again promoted to the Meistriliiga.
 Lillevere resigned in November 2017 and was replaced by Marko Kristal in the following month.
 In April 2018, Kristal's contract was terminated after disappointing results in the league, with Sander Post taking over as manager.

 Under Sander Post, Tulevik established themselves in the Meistriliiga, finishing the 2018 season and 2019 season in 7th place and 2020 season in 6th place.
 In November 2020, Sander Post announced that he would be stepping down as manager and continue as the sporting director of Tulevik.
 Jaanus Reitel was announced as his replacement as manager.
 Viljandi Tulevik finished the 2021 season in 8th place.
-On 8 December 2021, Tulevik announced they will leave top-flight football due to financial reasons, with club president Raiko Mutle saying the Covid pandemic had made the club's economic situation extraordinarily difficult and Tulevik would now take the time to focus on improving their sustainability and youth system.
+On 8 December 2021, Tulevik announced they will leave top-flight football due to financial reasons, with club president Raiko Mutle saying the COVID-19 pandemic had made the club's economic situation extraordinarily difficult and Tulevik would now take the time to focus on improving their sustainability and youth system.

 In the following 2022 season, Viljandi Tulevik entered Esiliiga, the second of tier of Estonian football.
-With the team consisting mostly of club's youth players, Tulevik finished the season in 9th place.
+With the team consisting mostly of club's youth players, Tulevik finished the season in 9th place and were relegated.
+Two years later, they dropped down to fourth tier.

+Crest and colours

+The traditional club colours of Viljandi Tulevik are yellow, black and blue.
+The club's crest was modernised in 2024.

 Stadium

-Tulevik initially played on a field by Lake Viljandi.
-In 1928, a stadium was built on the same site.
-Renovated in 2010, Viljandi linnastaadion (Viljandi City Stadium) is a multi-purpose stadium with a capacity of 1,068.
+Tulevik initially played on a field by Lake Viljandi, where in 1929, Viljandi linnastaadion was opened.
+The stadium has been Tulevik's home since its opening until the club's dissolution in 1940 due to Soviet occupation of Estonia, and again since the club's re-establishment in 1992.
+Renovated in 2008–2009, Viljandi linnastaadion (Viljandi City Stadium) is a multi-purpose stadium with a capacity of 1,068.
 The stadium is located at Ranna 1, Viljandi.

 In autumn 2021, a state-of-the-art indoor football facility was opened in Viljandi.
 Costing nearly 3 million euros, the sports complex facilitates footballers during the snowy winter and spring months.